geek-sup/vault/README.md

 The side screen is used to have a quick access to the logged used and its settings, you can exit the from here or one of the menus.

 >
-> To close the side panel just click on any black are or the x button
+> To close the side panel just click on any black area or the x button
 >

 <img src="/images/drawer.png" alt="Key Screen" width="300" height="200">